Closing a Home Sale

 Where Does Closing Occur and Who Attends?

 Usually the parties and their attorneys will meet at the office of the title insurance company to finish the deal, but as this article explains, closing could also occur at the escrow company or one of the attorneys’ offices.
+The closing agent plays a key role in the house closing by managing the paperwork, facilitating the transfer of ownership, and ensuring all legal and financial requirements are met during the process.
 Often the seller does not even need to attend and can sign the transfer documents ahead of time or execute a power of attorney to allow its attorney to sign for the seller at closing.

 Witness-Only Closings

-As this useful article about navigating the closure process explains, while some states require an attorney to be present at all closings and explain the legal implications of the documents involved to the parties, other states allow “witness-only” closings.
-In a witness-only closing, an attorney or a notary will be present to distribute the documents and help transfer the funds, but he or she is only there on behalf of the buyer’s lender and won’t explain anything to the parties.
+While some states require an attorney to be present at all closings and explain the legal implications of the documents involved to the parties, other states allow “witness-only” closings.
+In a witness-only closing, an attorney or a notary will be present to distribute the documents and help transfer the funds, but he or she is only there on behalf of the buyer’s lender and will not explain anything to the parties.

 Wrapping Up Closing

-As this article outlines clearly, often, the real estate purchase agreement will require a few actions to be completed after closing.
-Usually the seller will normally need to have all of its personal property out of the house by the closing date or within a short time thereafter.
-The seller will also need to coordinate with its lender to receive a release and satisfaction confirming its mortgage has been paid off.
-Also make sure the lender records the release with the county recorder’s office.
-The parties should keep all copies of closing documents for their records, as they may be needed in the future—for instance, when paying taxes.
+Often, the real estate purchase agreement will require a few actions to be completed after closing.
+Usually the seller will normally need to have all of their personal property out of the house by the closing date or within a short time thereafter.
+The seller will also need to coordinate with its lender to receive a release and satisfaction confirming the mortgage has been paid off.
+Also make sure the lender records the release with the County Recorder’s Office.
+The parties should keep all copies of closing documents for their records, as they may be needed in the future; for instance, when paying taxes.